brilliantlabsAR/docs/frame/building-apps-lua.md

 This page describes all of the Frame specific Lua APIs available to the developer along with some helpful examples.
 Certain libraries allow for more low level access that can be used for debugging and hacking the various subsystems of Frame.

 {: .note }
 The API specification is still undergoing heavy development.
-Some of them may change over the coming month or so.
+Some of them may change over time.

 1. TOC
 {:toc}